 ABOUT THE EDITORS

-The Sapling is run by founding editor, Sarah Forster (left), and editors Briar Lawry and Thalia Kehoe Rowden.
-They run The Sapling out of love, not for personal profit, which means they pay contributors ahead of themselves.
+The Sapling is run by lead editor Linda Jane Keegan, with support from editors Nida Fiazi, and Hannah Marshall, along with founding editor, Sarah Forster.
+They run The Sapling out of love, which means they pay contributors ahead of themselves.
 This also means they fit editorial work around their families and day jobs, so might take a day or two to get back to you.

-SARAH FORSTER has worked in the New Zealand book industry for 13 years, in roles promoting Aotearoa’s best authors and books.
+SARAH FORSTER worked in the New Zealand book industry for 15 years, in roles promoting Aotearoa’s best authors and books.
 She has a Diploma in Publishing from Whitireia Polytechnic, and a BA (Hons) in History and Philosophy from the University of Otago.
 She was born in Winton, grew up in Westport, and lives in Wellington.
-Her day job is as Communications Manager for Booksellers NZ.
+She was a judge of the New Zealand Book Awards for Children and Young Adults in 2017, and won the Storylines Betty Gilderdale Award for her dedication to New Zealand children’s literature.
+She currently works fulltime for Te Herenga Waka—Victoria University of Wellington.

 IN THE MEDIA